csgohacks/master-guide/introduction/cheat-features.md

 * Fast duck/unlimited duck - exploit that breaks crouch stamina
 * Name stealer - Which will allows the player to steal other player's name, so that the player will not getting kicked out.
 Mostly useful when a cheater is raging in casual gamemodes or community servers.

+* Inventory unlock: In competitive mode, you're not allowed to change your weapon choice once the match was started.
+With unventory unlock, you can access the inventory panel when the match is going.

 • Smoothing - affects the speed at which the aimbot

 • Delay - the delay before the aimbot acitvates